-National Institutes of Health (NIH), in conjunction with the National Center for Complementary and Integrative Health (NCCIH), Now Use Our Integral Hypnotherapy™ Methods for their Scientific Research of Mind/Body Healing
+National Institutes of Health (NIH), in Conjunction with the National Center for Complementary and Integrative Health (NCCIH), Utilized Our Integral Hypnotherapy™ Methodology for Their Groundbreaking Scientific Research of Mind/Body Healing

-May 2018 News update: The 4-year study funded by the NIH and conducted at University of New Mexico Hospital utilizing our techniques is now complete.
+September 2018 News update: The 4-year, 3 million dollar study funded by the NIH and conducted at University of New Mexico Hospital utilizing our techniques is now complete.
 It was a great success for hypnotherapy.
-This study’s purpose was to determine if hypnotherapy is, or is not, inferior to drug therapy in the treatment of Overactive Bladder/Urinary Urgency.
-Part of what makes this such a significant research study is that it involved 162 patients – a significant sample of the population.
-Also unique to this study is that it tested hypnotherapy against the current standard treatment (drug therapy.)
+This study’s purpose was to determine if hypnotherapy is, or is not inferior to drug therapy in the treatment of Overactive Bladder (OAB)/Urinary Urgency Incontinence.
+Part of what makes this so significant is the scientific rigor of this research study.
+It involved 162 patients – a significant sample of the population.
+Also unique to this study is that it tested hypnotherapy against the current standard drug therapy.
 81 patients were randomized into the hypnotherapy group and 81 randomized into the drug therapy group.

-We are receiving preliminary reports from the physician investigators which show that the patients receiving hypnotherapy had equivalent results to drug therapy, and in those patients who were moderately to highly responsive to hypnosis, the one-year follow-up showed superior results to drug therapy.
+We are receiving preliminary reports from the physician investigators which show that the patients receiving hypnotherapy had equivalent results to drug therapy overall, and in those patients who were moderately to highly responsive to hypnosis, the one-year follow-up showed superior results to drug therapy.
 This indicates that overall, hypnotherapy is not inferior to drug therapy in the treatment of OAB, and in some cases is superior.
 While hypnotherapy may not be appropriate for everyone, this scientifically rigorous study is breaking new ground in the mainstream acceptance of hypnotherapy as an adjunctive modality.
 The peer-reviewed analytics will be presented at the American Urogynecologic Society (AUGS) conference, held in Chicago on October 11, 2018.

-33 million Americans, or one-tenth of the population, suffer from Overactive Bladder/Urinary Urgency.
+33 million Americans, or one-tenth of the population, suffer from Overactive Bladder/Urinary Urgency Incontinence.
 We’re very happy to be contributing to helping these people live better lives.

 Below is a post from 2013 when we began this journey.